awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 1. In the navigation pane, choose **Routing**, **Contact flows**\.

-1. Next to the **Create contact flow** button, choose the dropdown arrow to see the list of templates\.
+1. Next to the **Create contact flow** button, choose the drop\-down arrow to see the list of templates\.

 1. Type a name and a description for your contact flow\.

 1. Search for a contact block using the **Search** bar, or expand the relevant group to locate the block\.
 For descriptions of the contact blocks, see [Contact Block Definitions](contact-blocks.md)\.

-1. Drag and drop the contact blocks onto the canvas\.
+1. Drag and drop the contact flow blocks onto the canvas\.
 You can add blocks in any order or sequence, as connections between elements aren't required to be strictly linear\.

 1. Double\-click the title of the block\.
-In the fly\-out pane, configure settings for that block\.
+In the configuration pane, configure settings for that block\.

-## Create a Contact Flow from Scratch<a name="new"></a>
+## Create a Contact Flow \(Inbound\)<a name="new"></a>

 1. In the navigation pane, choose **Routing**, **Contact flows**\.